The Golden Girls: Premise

-The first episode features a cook/butler named Coco (played by Charles Levin), but the role was dropped before the second episode.
-The writers observed that in many of the proposed scripts, the main interaction between the women occurred in the kitchen while preparing and eating food.
-They decided that a separate cook would distract from their friendship.
-In addition, the character of Sophia had originally been planned as an occasional guest star, but Getty had tested positively with preview audiences, so the producers decided to make her a regular character.

-The pilot was taped on April 17, 1985.
+Many episodes of the series followed a similar format or theme.
+For example, one or more of the women would become involved in some sort of problem, often involving other family members, men, or an ethical dilemma.
+At some point, they would gather around the kitchen table and discuss the problem, sometimes late at night and often while eating cheesecake, ice cream, or some other dessert.
+One of the other girls then told a story from her own life, which somehow related to the problem (though Rose occasionally regaled the others with a nonsense story that had nothing to do with the situation, and Sophia told outrageous, made-up stories).
+Some episodes featured flashbacks to previous episodes, flashbacks to events not shown in previous episodes, or to events that occurred before the series began.

 Finale

 The Golden Girls came to an end when Bea Arthur chose to leave the series.
 In the hour-long series finale, which aired in May 1992, Dorothy meets and marries Blanche's uncle Lucas (Leslie Nielsen) and moves to Hollingsworth Manor in Atlanta.
 Sophia is to join her, but in the end, she stays behind with the other women in Miami.
-This led into the spin-off series, The Golden Palace.
+This led into the spin-off series The Golden Palace.

 The series finale of The Golden Girls was watched by 27.2 million viewers.
 As of 2016, it was the 17th-most watched television finale.